 How to get accurate information?
 There are many free and paid databases on the Internet that can provide IP geolocations, such as IP2Location and Maxmind.
 However, the accuracy of information varies greatly for several reasons.
 Some databases are out-of-date, or the hosting provider did not share accurate IP geolocations with the database.
 Often, the website does not receive database changes in a timely manner.
-One possible result is that an IP location could be reported in one country when it is actually in another country, making it difficult for your proxy service to guarantee geo IP locations.
+One possible result is reporting of an IP location in one country when it is actually in another country.
+That makes it difficult for your proxy service to guarantee geo IP locations.

 Determining Accurate IP Geolocation

-Periodically checking the location of a proxy using a service like WhatIsMyIP.com is a useful way to check the current geo of an IP.
+Periodically check the location of a proxy using a service like WhatIsMyIP.com.
+That’s a useful way to check the current geo of an IP.
 It’s also good practice to test your proxy server’s IP on the remote site you want to use it on.

 Also consider using a proxy with static IPs.
 For example, ProxyMesh provides static IPs on its World Proxy.
 Having static IPs increases the likelihood of accurate geolocation.
-A good proxy service will check its static IPs regularly against a database that is kept up-to-date.
+A good proxy service will check its static IPs regularly against an up-to-date database.

 Solving Geolocation Blocks

-A remote site detecting an IP address in a different location than you intended might block you, or perhaps restrict the content you can access.
+A remote site detecting an IP address in a different location than you intended might block you.
+Or it could restrict the content you can access.
 This can happen, for example, with a proxy that shows a US address but is hosted in another country.
-Although the proxy service owns the proxy, it cannot control how the IPs are geolocated by the hosting provider.
+Although the proxy service owns the proxy, it cannot control how the hosting provider shows geolocation of IPs..
 Your best bet here is to try using a different proxy.
-One good option is a service like WonderProxy, which provides proxies all around the world with IPs that don’t change locations.
+One good option is WonderProxy.
+The service provides proxies all around the world with IPs that don’t change locations.

 The Bottom Line

-A good proxy service can be of great benefit in helping you connect to your remote site and avoid geolocation blocks.
+A good proxy service can help you connect to your remote site and avoid geolocation blocks.
 Look for a reputable paid service that will give you the most options, combined with excellent service.